Much quicker than growing from grass seed, sod will give you that gorgeous green lawn instantly as long it is cared for properly.

 It’s not normal to have weeds growing in your new sod, especially if you’ve purchased sod from a reputable sod farm.
 If you are experiencing weeds in your new sod lawn, this is generally coming from seeds blown onto your lawn or from the soil beneath your new sod.

 It is hard to stop the wind, but you can take proactive steps to get rid of pre-existing weeds in your soil.
-Doing this in the weeks prior to laying new sod will lay the groundwork for a healthy lawn that can ward off both broadleaf and grassy weeds.
+Doing this in the weeks before laying new sod will lay the groundwork for a healthy lawn that can ward off both broadleaf and grassy weeds.

 To prevent weeds in your new sod:

-- Treat the existing soil with weed killer prior to installation.
+- Treat the existing soil with weed killer before installation.
 You can use chemical weed killers, or you can make an organic weed killer from citrus oil.

 - Wait 2 weeks for the weed killer to do its job and then water the area with a large amount of water to wash away the weed killer.